carbon-design-system/design-system-website/src/content/utilities/loading/loading.md

 ### Alternative

-In the rare cases where skeleton components are not applicable for your use case we recommend loading progressively with no component at all.
+In the rare cases where skeleton components are not applicable we recommend loading progressively with no component at all.
 Users tend to not acknowledge load times until they are presented with a loading pattern.
-If your page is only populated with static data and loads within 5 seconds then try progressively loading the structure without any loading components at all.
+If the page is only populated with static data and loads within 5 seconds then progressively load the structure without any loading components at all.

 ### Code